cse110-sp21-group10/cse110-sp21-group10/README.md

 - [/HTML](source/HTML/), which contains the HTML file where journal is displayed
 - [/style](source/style/), which contains the central style sheet for the whole journal
-- [/classes](source/classes/), which contains the custom html elements and their implementations
+- [/classes](source/classes/), which contains the javascript classes for custom html elements and other helper classes
-- [/scripts](source/scripts/), that contain the javascript for interacting with the program
+- [/scripts](source/scripts/), that contain the javascript scripts for interacting with the program
 - [/assets](source/assets/), which contains the media for the program

 The **/testing** folder, which can be found [here](testing/), contains the End to End and Unit Tests that test the functions of our program.